Forever-Ware/pi-camera/README.md

 -  Take single image shots
   - Slice image into sections depending on number of containters
   - Determine qr data of sectional image from full image
--

 **Libaries**
-Use OpenCV and Numpy to complete this project
+OpenCV
+Numpy
+ImageAi

-**#Todo: ML using tensor flow **
+**Todo: ML using tensor flow **

-Use cloud vision api to get json response of sent image.
+PI4 end: Use cloud vision api to get json response of sent image.

 Cloud End: push image to collection `` document `` to trigger on update cloud function cloud vision api getting json response of image